UCL-ARC/julia-hpc-2024/index.md

 ---

-The [UCL Centre for Advanced Research Computing](https://www.ucl.ac.uk/advanced-research-computing) is hosting a 3.5-day Julia for High-Performance Computing workshop, **from February 13th to February 16th 2024**.
+The [UCL Centre for Advanced Research Computing](https://www.ucl.ac.uk/advanced-research-computing) is hosting a 4-day Julia for High-Performance Computing workshop, **from February 13th to February 16th 2024**.
+Last day will end by 14:00.

+This course is open to people with basic programming experience and familiarity with UNIX/Linux environments.

 ## Venue